Tommy McClendon

-Tommy McClendon, also known by his stage name, Atomik Tommy M, is a Japanese born American musician, best known for his work with UFO from 1984-1988.
+Tommy McClendon, also known by his stage name, Atomik Tommy M, is a Japanese-born American guitarist, best known for his work with rock band UFO from 1984 to 1988.

 Early life

 McClendon was born in Yokohama, Japan, and moved to Stockton, California when he was 10.
-A multi-instrumentalist, he began learning violin at the age of 5, piano at 10, and guitar at 13.
+He began learning violin at the age of 5, piano at 10, and guitar at 13.
 McClendon's first band was formed when he was 15 with his brother, Dan.
 He graduated from Stockton's Lincoln High School in 1972.
 McClendon performed in multiple different bands before becoming a member of UFO.
 The members of the group were Deep Water, Thunderwing, and Boy Wonder, the latter of which inspired his "Atomik Tommy M" stage name.
 His early musical influences include The Beatles, The Lovin' Spoonful, Mance Lipscomb, and Paul Butterfield.